clclab/clc-labs/_labs/evolution-reconstruction/evolution-reconstruction.md

-In this computer lab you will experiment with simulated evolution and phylogenetic reconstruction: the reconstruction of the evolutionary history of species, simulated genes, or --- in the end --- language and music.
-We will work on this computer lab during several lab sessions throughout the course, and indicate which sections you are expected to finish in every lab session.
-If you don't manage to finish those sections, you can work on them at home, and ask questions on Canvas/by e-mail or during the next lab.
+In this computer lab you will experiment with simulated evolution and phylogenetic reconstruction: the reconstruction of the evolutionary history of species, simulated genes, and even language and music.

 Getting started
 ===============